How to Apply

 • what is the "big problem" you wish to address;

-• what are the specific approaches you will take to address this question, formatted as a set of 2- 3 Aims.
 You should emphasize connections of your project to the field of genetics.
 Also briefly indicate progress, if any, you have accomplished so far.
 Include strategic literature references.

 There is a limit of two pages, not including references or figures.
 Font must be 11pt Arial, single spaced, with 1 inch margins.